mitrecx/my-spring-demo/README.md

 # my-spring-demo
 The code in this repository written to learn the Spring framework.

-These program has no meaning, just for learning.
+These programs are meaningless, just for learning.